-DIMD with multiple blend modes (JVET-V0087)
+DIMD with multiple blending modes (JVET-V0087)

 Additional blending modes introduced to the one DIMD mode are tested.
 These blending modes have different weights when blending the predictions from decoder derived intra modes and planar mode.
 An index is signaled to indicate which DIMD blend mode is to be used.